 That being said, I'm not sure there's an easy way to check, and not all bulbs support this, so RM might be working as intended or at least the best it can (without allowing this for any bulb) here.
 Maybe @bravenel can confirm.

 In the meantime, you can still do this from RM.
-You can use a custom action instead of the built-in "set color" action.
-For example, this works:
+You can use a custom action instead of...
+EDIT: Nevermind, this command takes a Map, not individual parameters, so it won't work.
+But the issue with RM has since been addressed, so no need regardless.

 Any reason to not just divide it by 3.6?

 It's not so much a bug as a design flaw, if being able to specify a hue value greater than 100 is needed or of use for some drivers.
 This would be easy to change in RM.
 There is of necessity some assumption that the user is going to know what they are doing, but this is certainly not the only place that assumption is made.

 I'm going to allow 360 in RM.
 Next release...
 A hot fix will be out soon.

 Thank you!
 An additional, thought, why do we use HSL in RM, but the tile's use RGB values?
 It seems like there should be consistency across the board.

 Will this only be allowed if the device is set to 360 or always?
 What will happen if you put in 350 and the device is set to only work with values of 0-100?
 You're still making an assumption that the user knows what they are doing and has enabled the 360 feature in the driver.
 Seems like Hubitat should just pick a standard and then have helper text in the UI when you are entering the hue in the rule tell you that you need to convert 360 values to percents or whatnot.
 It seems allowing both would cause more problems than it would solve, IMHO.